rdefeo/adventofcode/python/ReadMe.md

 * Downloads the `input` file for the given day
    * This requires a file called `.cookie` that contains your AoC cookie

+You can run the script over and over and it will *always* copy `tempalte.py` into `dayN.py`, where N is the day.
+To prevent this from happening, simply create a empty file called `.aoc_lock` in the `dayN` directory.

 ## template.<span>py
 A boilerplate script that includes some common `import` statements and automatically reads/parses the `input` file.
 Also provides for optional arguments, which lets you pass in test input filenames